 Who discovered oxygen?
 Priestley?
 Lavoisier?
 Scheele?

-This play, written by renowned chemists Carl Djerassi of Stanford University and Nobel Laureate Roald Hoffmann of Cornell University, tells the story of a fictitious modern day Nobel panel's attempt to determine who discovered oxygen.
+This play, written by chemists Carl Djerass and Roald Hoffmann, tells the story of a fictitious modern day Nobel panel's attempt to determine who discovered oxygen.
 The story is told in a series of flashbacks to the 18th century lives of Joseph Priestley, Antoine Lavoisier, and Carl Wilhelm Scheele and presents three experiments, one reflecting the work of each scientist.

-This is the official, professionally recorded version from a theater production at the University of Wisconsin-Madison and includes personal interviews with the authors and director.
+The play has been staged widely; this professionally recorded version is from a theater production at the University of Wisconsin-Madison and includes personal interviews with the authors and director.

 DVDs are available for cost of postage to you, as long as we have some copies. e-mail Roald at firstname.lastname@example.org